zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_completion_bash.md

 ## Options inherited from parent commands

 ```
-  -a, --architecture string   Architecture for OCI images and Zarf packages (default "amd64")
+  -a, --architecture string   Architecture for OCI images and Zarf packages
       --insecure              Allow access to insecure registries and disable other recommended security enforcements such as package checksum and signature validation.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
   -l, --log-level string      Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-color              Disable colors in output